Detailed Clinical and Pathological Characteristics

 been incorporated for species groups for which a full Wildpro "Health and

-Management" volume has been completed (i.e. for which a comprehensive literature
+Management" module has been completed (i.e. for which a comprehensive literature

 review has been undertaken).
 Host species with further information